 6. Be extra cautious at corners and keep your body weight on the outside pedal to avoid a fall

-7. Be sure that your seatpost and handlebar lamps are brightly lit, we also suggest adding lights and reflectors to your helmet and backpack
+7. Be sure that your seatpost and handlebar lamps are brightly lit.
+We also suggest adding lights and reflectors to your helmet and backpack

 8. Use a significantly larger amount of chain lube